ibm-cloud-docs/monitoring/infrastructure/baremetal_linux.md

 ### Step 3.4.
-Update the Sysdig agent that is running in the bare metal server
+Update the monitoring agent that is running in the bare metal server
 {: #baremetal_linux_step3-4}

 Complete the following steps: